enielsen93/rainreader/README.md

 # rainreader
-Python Package for reading KMD files from The Danish Meterological Institute (DMI) as well as simple simple analysis for the data
+Python Package for reading KMD files from The Danish Meterological Institute (DMI) as well as simple simple analysis of the gauge data.

+Install instructions using PIP: pip install rainreader